egarpor/nonpar/README.md

 ## Location

 Seminars to be held in *Sala Costas Goutis* 10.0.23 (Getafe) at 13:00.
+It is located at the ground floor of building 10 (*Campomanes*).
+The exact coordinates are given in the map below.

 <style>
     #map {